gruntwork-io/docs/docs/reference/modules/terraform-aws-asg/server-group/server-group.md

   # Set to true to associate a public IP address with each server.
   associate_public_ip_address = false

+  # Specify the AWS region to deploy to (e.g. us-east-1) instead of inferring it
+  # from the provider.
+  aws_region = ""

   # The name of the device to mount.
   block_device_name = "/dev/xvdcz"